Springsteen on Broadway: Netflix special and soundtrack album

 Springsteen on Broadway premiered on Netflix in the early morning of December 16, 2018, just hours after the final Broadway performance closed.
 Filming for the concert special took place July 17 and 18, 2018, with a private audience in attendance.
 A soundtrack album was released on December 14, 2018, to widespread acclaim from critics, including Robert Christgau, who said "the Springsteen [work] this most recalls isn't like any earlier album but the 2016 autobiography he called Born to Run for better reasons than you might imagine.
 Like that fast-reading 508-pager, its aim is to simultaneously depict and demythologize the Jersey shore and poke major holes in an authenticity it reconceives at a truer level of complexity".

 Critical reaction

 The New York Times said "as portraits of artists go, there may never have been anything as real – and beautiful – on Broadway".
 Rolling Stone noted "it is one of the most compelling and profound shows by a rock musician in recent memory".
 The Guardian observed "there's a fragility and a new light cast on the songs and his relationship with Scialfa, as if he stands in her emotional shadow".
 Variety reported the show "is as much a self-made monument to its master's vision and hurricane-force ambition as it is to his life and career, and it bears the mark of a self-made man who’ll write his own history".

-On June 10, 2018, Springsteen received a special Tony Award for Springsteen on Broadway.
+On June 10, 2018, Springsteen received a Special Tony Award for Springsteen on Broadway at the 72nd Tony Awards.